-Finally, if the lift is electrically operated, the controls must be of the momentary contact type, requiring continuous pressure to activate and must be interlocked in such a way as to preclude the possibility of folding or stowing the lift when the platform is occupied (except as provided below).
+Finally, if the lift is electrically operated, the controls must be of the momentary contact type, requiring continuous pressure to activate and must be interlocked to preclude the possibility of folding or stowing the lift when the platform is occupied (except as provided below).
 Some lifts currently in service can be folded or stowed simply because the operator presses the wrong button at the wrong time.
 This regulatory provision is intended to preclude this possibility.
 Some lifts accomplish this function by incorporating a pressure sensitive switch in the platform to sense when it is occupied.
 Others incorporate a slip-clutch mechanism on the folding motor such that it is not capable of folding anything heavier than an empty platform.
-Photocells or proximity switches might also be employed to detect the presence of a lift user on the platform.
+Photocells or proximity switches might also be employed to detect the presence of a person on the lift platform.
+Some lifts also employ pressure switch es at pinch points to stop the lift operation if a passenger's foot is caught between opposing members.
 Whatever system is used, it should be designed so that, if the pressure switch, photocell or proximity switch is not operating, the lift will not operate.